Carthage, Texas: Culture and arts

 The Texas Country Music Hall of Fame is located in Carthage, which also houses the Tex Ritter Museum.
 The Jim Reeves Memorial is located on the outskirts of Carthage, east on U.S. 79.
 Reeves and Ritter were from the nearby unincorporated communities of Galloway and Murvaul, respectively.

 Education

 The City of Carthage is entirely within the Carthage Independent School District.

-The city also has the two-year community college of Panola College located adjacent Carthage City Hall.
+The c two-year community Panola College is located adjacent to the Carthage City Hall.
 All of Panola County is in the service area of Panola College.

 Media

 Carthage is served by two local radio stations: KGAS 1590 AM and KGAS 104.3 FM, and by a local newspaper, The Panola Watchman.
 The nearest media market of notable size is in nearby Shreveport, Louisiana.